 When a decision is made to pursue a rhythm control (as distinct from a rate control) strategy in the management of atrial fibrillation, the options include pharmacologic rhythm control or ablation.
-Most ablation procedures for AF are performed using a transcatheter approach wherein the left atrial tissue surrounding pulmonary venous ostia is treated with either radiofrequency current or cryothermal ablation.
+Most ablation procedures for AF are performed using a transcatheter approach wherein the left atrial tissue surrounding pulmonary venous ostia is treated with either radiofrequency current, cryothermal ablation, or electroporation.
+Electroporation is also known as pulsed field ablation (PFA).
 The goal of PVI is to electrically isolate the pulmonary veins, often the site of origin of the arrhythmia, from the left atrial tissue.
-Ablation of other sites within the atrium is sometimes performed in conjunction with PVI, although evidence of improved outcomes with this approach is lacking.
+Ablation of other sites within the atrium is sometimes performed in conjunction with PVI with a goal of lowering recurrence of atrial fibrillation, although evidence of improved outcomes with this approach is lacking.